Maxwell175/SSNFS/README.md

 sudo make install
 ```

+## Usage

+Unfortunatly, a proper managment interface is not ready yet.
+It is currently activly being developed and should be ready soon.
+Until then, please edit the config.db using a SQLite3 capable editor.
+To properly use the FS, you must at least edit the Settings table and the Shares table.

+On the client side, simply use the standard mount syntax: SSNFS-client <Server Host>:<Server Port>/<Share Name> <Mount Directory>

 ## Coding style
 This project uses the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html)

 ## Commit Message Template
 Please set .git-commit-template.txt as your commit message template and follow the rules set forth therein.
-To do so, simply run the following command in project root directory:
+To do so, simply run the following command in the project root directory:

 `git config commit.template .git-commit-template.txt`